 Popular Bare Root Hedging Plants

-Bare root trees/shrubs are a great way to create a large hedge or fill a big space at a fraction of the cost of the same plants in containers.
-Some of the most popular hedging choices are Common Beech, Common Yew, Box, Hawthorn and Laurel.
-Choose holly plants if you're looking for a spiky, impenetrable intruder-proof screen; Sorbus Aucuparia for white flowers and red berries (deciduous); or box hedging if you want something that's slow growing, long lived and looks smart when kept well-clipped.
+Bare root hedging plants are a great way to create a large hedge or fill a big space at a fraction of the cost of the same plants in containers.
+Some of the most popular hedging choices are Common Beech, Common Yew, Hawthorn and Laurel, whilst Box plants are perfect for a formal, tightly clipped hedge or to make a knot garden.

 Mixed Hedging Packs

 Our native hedging packs are the perfect hedging option for creating a beautiful mixed native hedge and come in options for blackthorn-based and hawthorn-based, each containing a mix of 6 native species.
 Our privacy hedge bare root pack is the best option for creating a private border, containing a mix of 7 native species that compliment each other exceptionally well.

 Bare root plants can be a great, cost-effective option for many people.
 We often find less experienced gardeners can be put off buying bare root because they are unsure exactly what bare root plants are, why they are a good choice, which plants are available in bare root, when and where to plant.
 We've put together a collection of guides to take the mystery out of bare root plants, persuade budding gardeners that they could be a good choice (value for money, speed of establishment and being environmentally friendly are just a few of the benefits) and encourage more gardeners to choose to buy bare root.

 Bare root plants are plants which have been nurtured on the nursery in the open ground and are supplied with no soil around the roots.
 Learn more about what nurseries mean by bare root plants and how they differ to containerised and root balled plants.